 When it's safe to do so, report the incident to International SOS if you haven't already done so.
 International SOS and our staff rely on incident reporting to track patterns and properly advise and prepare future travelers.
 We treat all incident reports as confidential and limit access to those responding to the incident.

-Additional support and reporting resources at Harvard include:
+Additional support and reporting resources

 - HUHS Patient Advocate